tommac08/docsv2/sources/faq.md

 open an issue on our [GitHub Support repo](<https://github.com/Shippable/support>).

-## Why can't shippable see my org on github?
+## Why can't Shippable see my org on GitHub?

-Github's default policy when a new org is created is 'access restricted'.
+GitHub's default policy when a new org is created is 'access restricted'.
 In order for Shippable to be able to see the org, you must manually grant access to Shippable.
 This can be resolved by going to the third-party access section for the org, and clicking 'Remove restrictions' Under the 'Third-party application access policy' section.

-## How do I link my github and bitbucket accounts?
+## How do I link my GitHub and Bitbucket accounts?

-Shippable allows you to link both github and bitbucket service providers into a single account.
-Click on the bitbucket icon or github icon on the top right to link the respective account from the dashboard page.

-For example: Sign in to shippable with your github account and click on the bitbucket icon on the top right to link your bitbucket account.

-If you have already logged in to shippable with both the service providers account separately, then it will not allow you to link the accounts.
-You have to delete one of your shippable account and then click on the respective service provider icon from the other account.
-Deleting the account will also remove all its associated projects and builds, so first you need to decide which account you want to delete and then delete the account from the profile dropdown.
+Please read our documentation on [linking GitHub and Bitbucket accounts](link_gh_and_bb.md).

-## Why am I not able to see BitBucket org repos after deleting and recreating my account on Shippable?
+## Why am I not able to see Bitbucket org repos after deleting and recreating my account on Shippable?

-Deleting the shippable account will also delete all the permissions associated with the account.
+Deleting the shippable account will also delete the permissions associated with the account.
 If you recreate your account, bitbucket will not allow us to pull all the permissions you have, unless the owner of that organization logs in back to shippable and then click on the